 Any Asura or Deva in Popcorn Avatar who goes against the rules of the avatar battles and decides to take matters into their own hands by manifesting in their true forms is forever barred from Samsara, the cycle of death and rebirth, and is literally erased from existence.

-The backstory for the Marvel 1602 continuity is that, in a dystopian future where America is ruled by a despotic President-For-Life, Captain America joins an underground resistance-movement, fails, and is captured.
-The president then displays his Genre Savvy side - this being the Marvel Universe, killing an A-list Super Hero has a spectacularly low probability of sticking.
-So instead, he attempts to remove him from the timeline entirely.
-After shooting him in the head.
-Instead, Cap winds up being sent over 400 years back in time, thus altering the timeline and ushering in the 'Age of Marvels' during the reign of Queen Elizabeth the First.
+The backstory for the Marvel 1602 continuity is that, in a dystopian future where America is ruled by a despotic President-For-Life, Captain America joins an underground resistance movement, fails, and is captured.
+Dangerously Genre Savvy, the President knows that, this being the Marvel Universe, killing an A-list Super Hero has a spectacularly low probability of sticking.
+So he attempts to remove him from the timeline entirely.
+Cap winds up being sent over 400 years back in time, thus altering the timeline and ushering in the 'Age of Marvels' during the reign of Queen Elizabeth the First.

 This happens in the short story "Singularity Ablyss" in the Transformers Legends comic, ( which is set between-the-scenes of the Beast Wars episode "Spark of Darkness").
 Megatron, after being defeated by Nightscream, has his spark approached by Rhinox's who attempts to act as a spirit guide and redeem the tyrant, this failed however and Megatron charged his particles with "purity of purpose" and used the knowledge of his physical state to erase Rhinox's spark from existence.

 Scud The Disposable Assassin featured a werewolf villain that seemed to regenerate from any kind of death, including having the main protagonist punch his way through the back of its head.
 The werewolf is finally defeated when it is jettisoned into orbit around the moon, where it explodes, reforms, and explodes again in an endless loop.